Skip to main content

 Understanding and reconstructing GitHub's design system

-I reverse-engineered Github Primer Design system as a way to learn from a mature system.
-Across three phases (Interface Inventory, Foundations, and Component Architecture), I reconstructed key portions in Figma, using local variables to connect tokens, states, and themes.
-The goal was to see firsthand how Primer achieves its flexibility across contexts and color modes.
+I reverse-engineered GitHub's Primer design system to learn how a mature one is actually built.
+Working in three phases — interface inventory, foundations, and component architecture — I rebuilt key parts in Figma, using local variables to wire tokens, states, and themes together.
+The point was to see, firsthand, how Primer holds up across contexts and color modes.

 Why I studied Primer

-I like how Github Primer looks and how it behaves, and I wanted to learn from a mature, production-grade system rather than theorize about one.
-Rebuilding it in Figma gave me a way to study how the best systems structure decisions, tokens, and reusability.
-It also sharpened my systems thinking, atomic design approach, and Figma variables craft for dark/light modes, states, and variants.
+I like how Primer looks and how it behaves, and I wanted to learn from a real production system instead of theorizing about one.
+Rebuilding it in Figma was the most direct way to study how decisions, tokens, and reuse get structured at that scale.
+It also forced me to get sharper at Figma variables for dark/light, states, and variants.

 System thinking